 Essential oils are a highly concentrated form of aromatic compounds extracted from a medicinal plant or produced during the extraction process.
-Essential oils have a range of biological properties such as antioxidant, analgesic, anti-inflammatory, anti-fungal and antiseptic.
+These compounds are the "essence" of the plant as they make up its unique fragrance.
+They are highly volatile and are naturally synthetised by the plant during the secondary metabolism to protect the plant against harmful microorganisms and insects.
+As such, essential oils have a range of biological properties such as antioxidant, analgesic, anti-inflammatory, anti-fungal and antiseptic.

 The chemical constituents of essential oils vary according to the plant species, geographic location, growth stage of the plant and the extraction method.
 The concentration of each chemical compound found in a particular essential oil is determined using GC/MS testing (Gas-Chromatography mass spectrometry).
 The results are shown in a graph where the concentration of each compound is measured.

 Research has shown that the chemical compounds present in essential oils may be able to disrupt the cell membrane of some types of pathogens by increasing membrane permeability, inducing leakage and interrupting the cellular metabolism.
 The antimicrobial effect of most essential oils was correlated to the occurrence of the major compounds such as carvacrol, thymol, cinnamic aldehyde, menthol, eugenol, linalyl acetate and p-cymene.
 The best way to benefit from the antiviral and antibacterial properties of essential oils is by diffusing them to purify the air, add them to cleaning products or apply them topically under the guidance of your Aromatherapist to help fight off infections.
 Research has proven many essential oils to be effective against Staphylococcus aureus, E. coli and Pseudomonas aeruginosa strains.